maziac/DeZog/documentation/Usage.md

 An example how this works:
 When you do a 'step-over' in the debugger, z80-debug request the new PC (program counter) value from ZEsarUX.
 The address of the PC is looked up to find the line in the list file.
-Now depending on the value of 'sources'
+Now depending on the value of 'srcDirs'
-- (false): the corresponding line in the list file is shown or
+- []: Empty array.
+The corresponding line in the list file is shown or
-- (true): the originating asm-file is searched together with the associated line and the asm-file is shown at the right line.
+- Otherwise: The originating asm-file is searched together with the associated line and the asm-file is shown at the right line.

 Configuration (**Savannah-z80asm**):
 You need to enter the list files under